FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 detailing its considerations and findings for the year just expired in relation to all matters

-within its authority, duties and functions and send same to the Local Authority for--- 10
+within its authority, duties and functions and send same to the Local Authority for
+---
+10

 consideration.
 As the inaugural meeting of the Audit Committee was held in December